MChatzakis/BioMON/README.md

 ```
 The above command will run train 30 epochs of BioMON with a Logistic Regression classifier on the Tabula Muris dataset, using a 2-layer R2D2 embedding, for 5-way 15-shot learning with 15 queries per episode.
 The results will be saved under results/random_test/tabula_muris/.

-In order to explicitely test a model (not train), an additional argument mode=test should be used for run.py.
+In order to explicitely test a model (not train), an additional argument `mode=test` should be used for run.py.
+Also, we use Wandb for experiment tracking.
+To set it, see the corresponding [section](there).
+To disable it, use `wandb.mode=disabled`

 The available methods for the method argument of run.py are summarized below.